Human and AI Perceptual Differences in Image Classification Errors: Preliminary

 In this paper, we adopt CIFAR-N \cite{wei2022learning}, a label-noise benchmark that provides three noisy human annotations for each image of the CIFAR-10 training dataset.
 We split the training set into a 40K training subset and a 10K test subset.
 We explore human perceptual differences using these noisy human annotations.
 For machine classifiers, there exists a family of robust designs for learning with noisy labels.
 We choose thirteen popular robust methods, allowing the machine to mitigate the impact of noisy labels.

 A preliminary comparison of human and machine classifier accuracy is given in Table~\ref{tab:acc}.
 Noisy human annotators from CIFAR-N achieve 81.9-82.8\% accuracy.
-However, all the selected machine classifiers achieved higher accuracies than humans, ranging from 84.5\% to 89.9\%.
+However, all the selected machine classifiers achieved higher accuracies than humans, ranging from 84.5\% to 89.9\%, when trained using data from CIFAR-N.

-A higher accuracy score implies that machines can outperform human annotators on this classification task.
-Our study aims to investigate if perceptual differences exist between humans and machines and how we can better unitize human intelligence. \
+A higher accuracy score is widely believed to imply that machines can replace human annotators in this classification task.
+Our study investigates: (1) Whether perceptual differences exist between humans and machines; and (2) Are these differences important to the overall machine performance?

-\section{Quantifying perceptual differences}
+\section{Quantifying Perceptual Differences}

 In this section, we study the perceptual difference between humans and machines in image classification tasks.
 Our objective is to determine whether human capabilities are merely a subset of machine abilities or if they can complement each other.
 To represent their respective perceptual distributions, we use a set of machine predictions and noisy human annotations to conduct our analysis.
-To quantify and compare the distribution of their predictions, Sec \ref{sec:diff-human vs. ML} makes use of confusion matrices to illustrate the pattern of their incorrect predictions, Sec \ref{sec:diff-ml diffculty}-\ref{sec:diff-human diffculty} demonstrates their performance on tasks with various difficulty levels, and Sec \ref{sec:more training scheme} shows additional results when permuting training data and learning backbone.
+To quantify and compare the distribution of predictions, Sec \ref{sec:diff-human vs. ML} makes use of confusion matrices to illustrate the pattern of their incorrect predictions, Sec \ref{sec:diff-ml diffculty}-\ref{sec:diff-human diffculty} demonstrates their performance on tasks with various difficulty levels, and Sec \ref{sec:more training scheme} shows additional results when permuting training data and learning backbone.

-\subsection{The prediction confusion matrix}
+\subsection{The Prediction Confusion Matrix}

-To understand the overall perceptual distribution between human and machine classifiers, we visualize their incorrect predictions through confusion matrices.
+To understand the overall perceptual distribution difference between human and machine classifiers, we visualize their incorrect predictions through confusion matrices.